-6 In Cuyler v.
+$^{^5}$ In Cuyler v.
 Sullivan, 446 U.S. 335 (1980), the Court held that, in situations of a potential conflict of interest by a defense attorney, such as when multiple criminal defendants are represented by the same attorney, the State prisoner on federal habeas review must prove that an actual conflict existed, and that prejudice resulted from the conflict.
 While Cuyler was on appeal, Congress approved Fed.
 R. Crim.
 P. 44(c)(2), which provides: "The court must promptly inquire about the propriety of joint representation and must personally advise each defendant of the right to the effective assistance of counsel, including separate representation.
 Unless there is good cause to believe that no conflict of interest is likely to arise, the court must take appropriate measure to protect each defendant's right to counsel."
 Act of July 31, 1979, Pub.
 L. 96-42, 93 Stat.
 326.

-defective) attorney performance: (1) an objective failure of performance by defense counsel, taking into consideration different reasonable strategic choices by counsel; and (2) prejudice flowing from the attorney's deficient performance.
+The same day that Cronic was decided, the Court also established a separate test for claims of deficient (as opposed to structurally defective) attorney performance: (1) an objective failure of performance by defense counsel, taking into consideration different reasonable strategic choices by counsel; and (2) prejudice flowing from the attorney's deficient performance.
 Strickland v.
 Washington, 466 U.S. 668 (1984).

-With Cronic and Strickland, the Court established two, bifurcated categories of Sixth Amendment violations: structural violations involving actual attorney conflicts of interest, and effectiveness violations involving deficient attorney performance.
+With Cronic and Strickland, the Court established two, bifurcated categories of Sixth Amendment violations: structural violations involving actual attorney conflicts of interest,6 and effectiveness violations involving deficient attorney performance.
 In the first category, defendants need not show prejudice, because prejudice may exist and nonetheless be impossible to show.
 In the second category, defendants must show prejudice flowing from the attorney's performance, because the attorney may have had a considered, objectively reasonable strategic reason for his or her trial decisions.